Z4ck404/elasticsearch-finder/README.md

     - `l` last page to extract data from

 ## How it works?
 The script gets the data from Shodan and/or binaryedge.
-It will output a file in which you will find *open* elasticsearch instances and their meta data such as cluster name, status, number of nodes,etc.
+It will output a file in which you will find *open* elasticsearch instances and their meta data such as cluster name, status, number of nodes,organization based on ssl certificate if available,etc.
 <p align = 'center'>
   <img src = 'readme.jpg'>
 </p>